Riggzy/Wc.py/README.txt

 `default_threshold` defines what constitutes a 'recent file', that is, what files are included in the word count.
 You should run `wc.py update` as often as you set here, to keep things in sync.

 Before you can perform a word count, you'll have to run `wc.py init` to initially create the `.wordcount` file that holds the data.

+The script will only index `.txt` files, but this can be changed in the script by editing the appropriate line in the `findRecentFiles` function.

 ## Usage